gvbarroso/gvbarroso.github.io/index.md

 <br>
 ## Academic Life
 I want to understand how population-level processes (genetic drift, natural selection) interact with molecular-level processes (mutation, recombination) to shape patterns of genetic variation.
 To this end, I develop probabilistic models based on population genetics theory and apply them to both simulated and empirical data sets from a variety of species.
+<br><br>
+I defend Bayesian reasoning and hypothesis-driven research.
+I also advocate for soft lottocracy in grant & job selections and support [PeerCommunityIn](https://peercommunityin.org/), a platform for sustainable scientific publishing.
 <br>
 ### PhD
 In the first chapter of my [PhD thesis][phd], I used linear modelling to investigate the signature of selection in gene expression variation among individual cells.
 Using single-cell transcriptomics from _Mus musculus_, [we showed](https://www.genetics.org/content/208/1/173) that expression noise is reduced in genes that are central within molecular networks, consistent with selection acting to avoid noise propagation within the cell.